osisoft/AVEVA-Adapter-OPC-UA-Docs/V1/PI-Adapter-for-OPC-UA-overview/pi-adapter-for-opc-ua-principles-of-operation.md

 ```code
 <AdapterComponentID>.<NamespaceIndex>.<Identifier>
 ```
-NamespaceIndex refers to the number specified in the `ns` keyword in the **RootNodeIds** parameter of the data source configuration.
+NamespaceIndex refers to the number specified in the `ns` keyword in the **NodeId** parameter of the data selection configuration item.
 For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration#opc-ua-data-source-parameters).

 **Note:** The naming convention is affected by StreamPrefix and DefaultStreamIdPattern settings in data source configuration.